Slickplan

 Content marketing is different from website creation.
 It’s the process of driving new traffic to a website using other forms of content such as blogs and social media.

 These individual pieces of content create hubs of information about an organization or a brand.
-Whenever you’re creating a centralized point of knowledge, site mapping is sure to help.
+Whenever you’re creating a centralized point of knowledge, site mapping and an online content planner are sure to help.

 However, content marketing is much more than merely creating blogs.
 Since the purpose of content marketing is to direct readers to the organization’s site, product pages or some other service, they must be well-organized to funnel visitors along a predetermined journey.